sjsu-library/unionist/_items/unionist--text-0020.md

   old age.
 I work to maintain her, and at intervals of leisure she leans on my arm to take the evening air.
-I will not be tempted to abandon her; and I renounce the hope of freedom that she may know she possesses a slave who will never quit her side.</p>"
+I will not be tempted to abandon her; and I renounce the hope of freedom that she may know she possesses a slave who will never quit her side.'</p>"
 scholarlyNotes:
 commentary: This is a serious misstep, as it enhaces a stereotype of the gentle slave who remains loyal to the master even when freedom is allowed.
-This sort of tone-deafness doesn't happen as much in later issues.
+This sort of tone-deafness doesn't happen much in later issues.
 relatedPeople:
 featured:
 repeated: